SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/device-access-token.md

 Each tenant individually defines whom it trusts by uploading the base CA certificate.

-Retrieving device access token from the platform with certificates do not need to provide the tenant ID, username and password.
+Retrieving device access tokens from the platform with certificates does not require the tenant ID, username and password.
 Authentication information will be obtained from the certificates.

 #### General requirements for connecting devices with certificates {#general-requirements-for-connecting-devices-with-certificates}